piotr-bajer/sdf/README.md

 To deploy, set the `LIVEMODE` setting to 1 in the main file, sdf.php.

 You should have an SSL certificate set up.
-The page automatically redirects to https:// when not in `LIVEMODE`.
+The page automatically redirects to https:// when in `LIVEMODE`.

 ---